nicolvisser/librispeech-samediff/README.md

 ### Data preparation

 Ensure you have a directory containing a numpy file for each utterance in the evaluation set.
-The numpy files should be named with the utterance ID, e.g. `1272-128104-0000.npy`.
+The numpy files should have the same stems as the audio files, e.g. `1272-128104-0000.npy`.
 The tool will recursively search for a file in the directory.

-Each numpy file should contain a 2D array of shape `(T, F)` where `T` is the number of frames and `F` is the number of features per frame.
+Each numpy file should contain a 2D array of shape `(T, D)` where `T` is the number of frames and `D` is the number of features per frame.
 The features should be properly aligned with the audio such that `T*feature_rate ≈ audio_duration`.

 ### Running the tool